 The Human Element: AI as Co-Pilot, Not Autopilot

-Here's what often gets lost in the AI hype: the technology doesn't make decisions; it informs them.
+Here is what often gets lost in discussions about AI: the technology does not make decisions; it informs them.
 The real power comes when human intuition and experience combine with AI's pattern recognition and predictive capabilities.

 Common Pitfalls to Avoid